Elaine (footballer): International career

 Elaine's performances for Ferroviária brought her to the notice of Brazil women's national football team selectors and she featured in the gold medal-winning national team at the 2003 Pan American Games.

 She was selected for the 2004 Athens Olympics and played in the 2–1 overtime final defeat by the United States, as Brazil collected silver medals.

 She remained in the national selection for the 2007 Pan American Games, where Brazil retained their gold medals.
 At the 2007 FIFA Women's World Cup in China, Elaine featured in Brazil's striking 4–0 semi-final win over the United States and the 2–0 final defeat by Germany.

 She was included in the final 21-player squad for the 2011 FIFA Women's World Cup in Germany.
 She was removed from the national team squad two days before the start of the London 2012 Olympics when magnetic resonance imaging revealed a muscle injury.

 Her last official games for Brazil took place in December 2011 at the Torneio Internacional Cidade de São Paulo.

+Managerial career

+In December 2014, Elaine was presented as a member of the Djurgårdens IF coaching team together with head coach Mauri Holappa and Mikael Söderman.
+As of 5 June 2023, Elaine was a youth football coach at Enskede IK.

+Personal life

+On 4 February 2021, Elaine reported security guards in Gullmarsplan of Stockholm to police after allegedly being beaten by them and suffering injuries, including a concussion, while attempting to reach the subway on her way home.
+The guards remained on duty after the incident and claimed to police that the action was necessary because Elaine was allegedly intoxicated, which she denied.